FlvLujU/Zepp-Os-School-Calendar-ZosV3/README.md

 ```
 3. See the .json files in the project if you have any boubt

-4. Need help?

-Ask me by email: flvluju@gmail.com or discord flvluju, I will ask the fast I can.
+4. Need help?: Ask me by email: flvluju@gmail.com or discord flvluju, I will ask the fast I can.

 --------------------------------------------------------------------------------------------------------------------------